 Lonny exchanges glances with a man’s daughter and enjoys the thrill of the subsequent barroom brawl as much as Hud does.
 At this point the nephew could swing either way, morally.
 On the cusp of manhood, he could let go of principles like Hud or he could hold onto them, like his grandfather.
 Even at this late point, we’re not sure what Lonnie’s going to do.

-The main battle, the third one of the night, is the one that Hud finally loses.
+The main big struggle, the third one of the night, is the one that Hud finally loses.
 This ghost of Hud’s guilt at killing his own brother is used as a big reveal, though it’s basically been telegraphed earlier when Homer tells the boys to be careful and Hud hands Lonnie the keys.
 Hud learns that the grandfather was sick of him a long time before the car accident.
 It’s Hud, as a person, because he ‘doesn’t give a damn’, not because of something he did.
 This is the rule of threes in storytelling at work.
-The third big battle leads to the real wound.
+The third big big struggle leads to the real wound.
 Compared to these words, the fisticuffs was just play fighting.
 The ironic distance between the level of physicality and the quietness of the conversation on the stairs works well as juxtaposition.

 Hud has superficial revelations, never changing.